Cornerstone-OnDemand/modelkit/README.md

         return result
 ```

-This will open the doors to all of `modelkit`'s cool features:
+This will open the doors to all of `modelkit`'s best features:

 - **composable** Models can depend on other models, and evaluate them however you need to
 - **extensible** Models can rely on arbitrary supporting configurations files called _assets_ hosted on local or cloud object stores